Last Updated on June 17, 2026

 At the Titanic Museum Belfast, 5 Months Later

 The exhibit takes you from the conception of the ship right through to its final resting place on the floor of the North Atlantic.
-It’s a world-class exhibit well worth the price of admission and, possibly, the cost to get to Belfast, as well.
+It’s a world-class exhibit well worth the price of admission even, possibly, the cost to get to Belfast, as well.

 One way to keep that cost down, however, is to take a day trip by train to Belfast from Dublin.
 It’s quick and it’s easy.